Vidal Brujan Preview, Player Props: Rays vs. Red Sox

 - Red Sox pitchers combine to rank 25th in baseball in home runs allowed (181 total, 1.3 per game).

-- The right-hander's most recent appearance was on Tuesday against the Houston Astros, when he went 4 2/3 innings, surrendering two earned runs while giving up four hits.
+- The right-hander's most recent time out came on Wednesday against the Houston Astros, when he tossed 2 2/3 innings, surrendering six earned runs while giving up seven hits.

-- In 23 games this season, the 24-year-old has a 3.57 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.